spectating a game

 "Croquet has a handicapping system that allows players of different abilities to play competitively with an approximately even chance of winning.
 To achieve this, the weaker player is given extra turns by the stronger player."
 This is the opening statement of Croquet England's Handicapping Guide.

 At the end of your beginners' course, the Club Handicapping Committees will assess your play and give you a GC handicap and a separate AC handicap.
-This start value will probably be in the range 28-24 for AC and 16-12 for GC - the lower the number the better you are playing (0, known as scratch, being international player level).
+This start value will probably be in the range 28-24 for AC and 16-12 for GC - the lower the number the better you are playing (0, known as scratch, being national championship competitor and -1 downwards international player level).
 They will also give you three handicap cards (one each for GC, AC and Short Croquet) and guidance on how to keep them up to date.

 You can download and print a new handicap card when you need one: AC - GC - Short Croquet.